mattallen-it/mrtg-az900-the-bridge/labs/lab-04-azure-architecture-and-resource-hierarchy/README.md

 Many Azure regions are paired with another region in the same geography.

-Region pairs can help with:
+Region pairs can support:

 - Disaster recovery planning
 - Regional resilience
-- Update sequencing
+- Platform update sequencing
 - Data residency
+- Service restoration prioritization

+Region pairs do not automatically provide application recovery.

+Organizations may still need to configure:

+- Data replication
+- Backups
+- Traffic failover
+- Secondary deployments
-- Recovery prioritization
+- Recovery procedures

-Important limitation:

-Not every Azure service automatically replicates to a paired region.
-Some services require customer configuration for replication, backup, or failover.
+- Application-level resiliency

 ---

 ## Sovereign Regions Summary

-Sovereign regions are isolated Azure environments used for compliance, legal, or regulatory needs.
+Sovereign regions are isolated Azure environments designed for specific legal, governmental, regulatory, or residency requirements.

 Examples include:

-- U.S. government Azure regions
+- Azure Government regions in the United States
-- China Azure regions operated through a local partner model
+- Azure regions in China operated through a local partnership model

+Sovereign regions can differ from the global Azure environment in areas such as:

+- Available services
+- Compliance certifications
+- Operational controls
+- Identity endpoints
+- Portal endpoints
+- Service release timelines

-Sovereign regions are important for government, defense, regulated industries, and workloads with strict residency or legal requirements.
+Sovereign regions are especially relevant to government, defense, and other regulated environments.

 ---

 ## Azure Management Infrastructure Summary

-Azure management infrastructure describes how resources are organized, governed, and controlled.
+Azure management infrastructure describes how Azure resources are organized, governed, accessed, and billed.

 ### Azure Resource

-A resource is anything created, deployed, or managed in Azure.
+An Azure resource is a manageable service instance created in Azure.

 Examples include: